Sup2point0/Assort/Yu-Gi-Oh!/dryconix.md

+> [!Note]
+> This article is slightly out of date.
+Maybe I’ll update it at some point.

 # Dryconix

 My absolute favourite deck of all time.
 Despite having 9 Ritual Monsters, single copies of staples, and ~~nearing~~ 60 cards, it’s still surprisingly consistent, insanely versatile, and can definitely hold its own.